RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Experiments and results

 \subsection{Setup}

-We implement the traditional Cox model (CoxPH) \citep{cox_regression_1972}, CoxBoost \citep{Binder2008}, Random Survival Forests (RSF) \citep{ishwaran_random_2008}, and two neural network-based models, Multi-Task Logistic Regression (MTLR) \citep{NIPS2011_1019c809} and BNNSurv using Monte-Carlo Dropout (MCD) \citep{lillelund_uncertainty_2023} (see Sec. \ref{app:survival_models} for details).
-To estimate the generalization error of each model, we arrange a stratified 5-fold cross-validation (5CV) procedure, which ensures that event times and censoring levels are consistent across each fold.
-For each fold, we apply $z$-score data normalization to all covariates, compute the event horizon on the training set and report model performance across the five folds in terms of predictive accuracy and calibration.
-If the model requires a validation set for early stopping, we allocate 30\% of the training set for this purpose.
-For the continuous-time models (CoxPH, Coxboost, RSF, and BNNSurv), we compute the event horizon using the unique events and censoring times in the training set, thus the number of bins is the number of unique time points.
-For the discrete-time model (MTLR), we calculate the square root of the number of uncensored observations, $\sqrt{\sum_{i:\delta_{i=1}}\mathbbm{1}}$, in the training set and use quantiles to evenly divide these uncensored observations into bins, as in \citep{haider_effective_2020}.
+As described, we implement the traditional Cox model (CoxPH)~\citep{cox_regression_1972}, GBSA~\citep{Ridgeway1999}, Random Survival Forests (RSF)~\citep{ishwaran_random_2008}, and two neural network-based models, Multi-Task Logistic Regression (MTLR)~\citep{NIPS2011_1019c809} and BNNSurv using Monte-Carlo Dropout (MCD)~\citep{lillelund_uncertainty_2023}.
+To estimate the generalization error of each model, we arrange a stratified 5-fold cross-validation procedure, ensuring that event times and censoring levels remain consistent across all folds.
+For each fold, we apply $z$-score data normalization to all features and compute the event horizon on the training set.
+We then report the average model performance across the five folds, evaluating both predictive performance and calibration.
+If the respective model requires a validation set for early stopping, we allocate 30\% of the training set for this purpose.
+For continuous-time models, \ie CoxPH, GBSA, RSF, and BNNSurv, we compute the event horizon using the unique events and censoring times in the training set, thus the number of bins is the number of unique time points.
+For the discrete-time model, \ie MTLR, we calculate the square root of the number of uncensored observations, $\sqrt{\sum_{i:\delta_{i=1}}\mathbbm{1}}$, in the training set and use quantiles to evenly divide these uncensored observations into bins, as in~\cite{haider_effective_2020}.